LionscraftTeam/DUCK-Knowledge-Base/CONTRIBUTING.md

 ### How to provide feedback?

 The core mechanism to provide feedback is comments on issues.
-Please look for an [existing issue](https://github.com/LionscraftTeam/DUCK-Knowledge-Base/issues) that covers the topic you wish to discuss, and if there is one, please add a comment there, rather than opening a new issue.
+Please look for an existing [issue in this repository](https://github.com/LionscraftTeam/DUCK-Knowledge-Base/issues) and [in the ValOS repository](https://github.com/lidofinance/valos) that covers the topic you wish to discuss, and if there is one, please add a comment there, rather than opening a new issue.

 If the issue has been closed, it means this has been considered.
-While it is possible to re-open it, that is less likely to happen unless there is new information provided: a change in the general situation including a general shift in community opinion, a new approach to dealing with it that hasn't been considered, or the like.
+While it is possible to re-open it, that is less likely to happen
-So it may be that your comment doesn't result in re-opening, but that it in turn attracts more comment that does mean we re-examine the question.
+(especially if it is in this repository) unless there is new information provided: a change in the general situation including a general shift in community opinion, a new approach to dealing with it that hasn't been considered, or the like.

-If no existing issue covers your topic, please do raise a new issue.
+It may be that your comment doesn't result in re-opening, but that it in turn attracts more comment that does mean we re-examine the question.

 ### How to propose a solution?